fsa-france/computer-vision-demo/README.md

 # MNIST Simple Computer Vision Demo (from azinonos tutorial)

-Code for Beginner Deep Learning Tutorial on the MNIST Digits Classification Neural Network in Python using Keras
+Code for a Beginner Deep Learning Tutorial based on the MNIST Digits Classification Neural Network in Python using Keras and Tensorflow

 Commented jupyter notebook ready to use for simple classifier demo purpose